Self-hosted security proxy for agent traffic

 Redact sensitive data

-Detect and redact PII in tool arguments and outputs so agents do not leak secrets by accident.
+Detect and redact PII in requests and outputs so agents do not leak secrets by accident.

 03